U21 Social Entrepreneur Corps internship, Guatemala

 All costs will be covered by Global Challenge.
 To apply for this opportunity you will need to complete and submit an application form; please ensure that you consult the application guidelines before doing so.

-To apply for this opportunity you will need to complete and submit an application form, which will be provided on this page once available.
 Please note that the person specification for this opportunity includes criteria defined by the University of Connecticut, which may not be required by other Global Challenge opportunities.